cardfaux/boat-app/README.md

 - run php artisan make:model Listing -m -s, to generate a model for Listings, migration, and seeder
 - generate a controller for Listings, run php artisan make:controller Admin/ListingController -r, make the controller inside a Admin folder

+# add a Roles table with modle and seed generated so each user can have a role_id

+- run php artisan make:model Role -m -s

+# Add a role_id column on the users table with this command

+- run php artisan make:migration create_role_id_column_on_users_table --table=users

+## set up the relationships in the models

+## set up the seeds for the roles

+# run just the roleseeder

+- php artisan db:seed --class=RoleSeeder

+# reset and rerun all migrations and then seed the tables

+- php artisan migrate:refresh --seed

+# make a UsersSeeder

+- php artisan make:seeder UsersSeeder

+# rerun reset and rerun all migrations and then seed the tables

+- php artisan migrate:refresh --seed